-July is usually one of the warmest months of the year in London so make the most of the summer weather and head outdoors: visit one of London's parks, enjoy an open-top bus tour, eat alfresco and sip on a drink at a rooftop bar.
+July brings fabulous festivals to the city, and is one of the warmest months of the year in the capital!
+It's time to head to London's great outdoors: visit one of London's parks, enjoy an open-top bus tour, eat alfresco and sip on a drink at a rooftop bar.

 - Shop on a traffic-free Regent Street, tuck into foodie treats and enjoy free entertainment during Summer Streets.

 - Take in the infectious atmosphere at the African Village Cultural Festival, celebrating the African culture through performances, mouthwatering food, talks and workshops.